 - In a small bowl, combine the sauce ingredients as listed above.
 Mix well and set aside.

-- Then cook onions until translucent, about 30-45 seconds.
+- Cook onions until translucent, about 30-45 seconds.
 Pour in the sauce and simmer until thickened.

 - Reduce to medium heat, add the fried chicken, and toss to coat evenly.
 Garnish with green onions and sesame seeds.
 Enjoy!